marcoslebron/nuxt-blog/contents/en/blog/how-to-setup-vue-with-typescript.md

   ...
 }
 ```
-To know more in deeps how this works under the hood i advise you to go the TypeScript docs about inheritance
+To know more in deeps how this works under the hood I advise you to read the TypeScript docs about inheritance
 [inheritance](https://www.typescriptlang.org/docs/handbook/classes.html#inheritance)

 ## <a href="#important-notes" name="important-notes">#</a>Important notes